Olympics brings focus on South Korea's dog-meat culture

 In 2015, the Justice Party conducted the first nationwide census and found more than 17,000 dog meat farms.

 Two years later, Lee Jeong-mi, leader of the minor opposition Justice Party, reported a significantly reduced number of 2,800 farms raising about 780,000 dogs.
+(Update: In 2017, the number of farms remained around 17,000.
+The 2,800 figure refers to the number of registered farms in South Korea.)

 According to Lee's report, the animals were often bred in inhumane conditions.
 Out of the 20 or so farms she surveyed in the summer, none of the cages had water for the animals.